happydzhang/Research/README.md

 # Research
 My Undergraduate Research with Professor Dong Wang

+Notes for 6/22/2016
+- (9:05) Began work on the upload button functionality

 Notes for 6/21/2016
 - (5:03) Successfully fixed the bug, I believe.
 Will do more testing tomorrow
 - (4:39) When saving geolocation Exif data, the string must be in degrees, minutes, seconds format, otherwise, the data will not be properly stored.
 Will begin writing a method to properly convert the data into the proper format; will most likely complete this bug fix tomorrow